-Subject lines and A/B testing are a proven strategy.
+Subject lines and A/B testing are proven strategies.
 The next level of email marketing does involve artificial intelligence and content strategy together.

 That could include automatically creating a newsletter through AI based on a designated content pool to personalize the experience and drive results faster.

 When you send emails to your subscribers or your leads, you don’t want to be too salesy.
 It’s important to diversify the emails you send.
 In some cases:

 - You could ask questions in order to start a conversation.
 This is a great way to get a conversation going and showing that you are interested in your subscribers.

 - You can share insightful and interesting content such as blog posts, videos, infographics, tips, etc. This is called lead nurturing where you offer content for free without being pushy and allows you to stay in your subscribers’ minds.

 - Discounts/Promotions: I mentioned that you don’t want to be too salesy but from time to time, it’s ok to be, just not too often.

 When sending emails, there are a few things to keep in mind: